azdavis/azdavis.net/posts/en/rjsonnet.md

 ### Parallelism

-As noted before, some of the early stages of analysis on a file are totally independent.
+We noted before that the early stages of analysis on a file are totally independent.
 This includes lexing, parsing, and desugaring.

-However, when we desugar, we carry out string interning.
-This requires us to mutate the string arena to add new strings as we see them.
-This is problematic, since now it's not true that the stages are completely independent.
+But this is not quite true.
+When we desugar, we carry out string interning.
+This requires us to mutate the string arena to add new strings as we encounter them.
+This is problematic, since now there are data dependencies between the analyses of different files.

-We have two choices for what we can do to fix this.

-The first choice is to desugar files in parallel, but have a single shared mutable string arena across the parallelized desugaring.
-This means we always have a single unified view of what the interned strings are, but it also means we have to put the string arena behind a mutex or read-write lock.
-Given that the string arena will experience high contention during desugaring, this would likely lead to poor performance.
+Once way we could resolve this is by desugaring files in parallel, but having a single shared mutable string arena across the parallelized desugarings.
+This means we always have a single unified view of what the interned strings are.

+But it also means we have to put the single global mutable string arena behind a synchronization primitive like a mutex or read-write lock.
+Given that this string arena will likely experience high contention during desugaring, this would lead to poor performance.

-The second choice is to desugar in parallel with no shared mutable string arena - instead have a separate arena for each desugaring.
-This means there is no contention, but it also leads to problem where the same string gets interned at different indices across different desugars.
+Another choice, which is what we do, is to desugar in parallel with no shared mutable string arena, and instead produce a separate arena from each desugaring.
+This means there is no need for synchronization primitives and thus no contention.

-For example, if we carry out desugaring (and thus string interning) on these two files in parallel, each with their own string arena:
+But now we have a separate string arena for each file.
+This means we could have the same string that gets interned at different indices across different desugars.

+For example, consider these two files:

 ```text
 local a = "foo";